Faribault, Minnesota: Economy

-Faribault has the usual gamut of small-town retail and service shops.
-Employers also include an assortment of light manufacturing offerings.
+Faribault has a gamut of retail and service shops.
+Employers also include an assortment of light manufacturing concerns.

-The main street, Central Avenue, is seeing a renaissance of redevelopment with most of the historic commercial block listed on the national register of historic places.
+The main street, Central Avenue, is seeing a renaissance of redevelopment, with most of the commercial block listed on the National Register of Historic Places.
 Many buildings are being restored to their original appearance.
 Among them is the Paradise Center for the Arts, a multipurpose art center that is the result of a merger between the Faribault Art Center and the Faribault Area Community Theatre.
-Two longtime Faribault retailing/shopping institutions closed: the oldest, a longtime Central Avenue fixture, Jim & Joe's Clothiers closed after 125+ years of service due to a number of related factors.
-The other, Minnick's Food Market, was Faribault's last mom-and-pop grocery store and closed after 60+ years of operation in late 2006.
+Two longtime Faribault retailing/shopping institutions have closed.
+Jim & Joe's Clothiers closed after 125+ years of service due to a number of related factors.
+Minnick's Food Market, Faribault's last mom-and-pop grocery store, closed in 2006 after 60+ years of operation.

 Herbert Sellner, a woodworker and maker of water slides, invented the Tilt-A-Whirl in 1926 at his Faribault home.
-Over the next year, the first 14 Tilt-A-Whirls were built in Sellner's basement and yard.
+Over the next year, the first 14 Tilt-A-Whirls were built in his basement and yard.
 In 1927, Sellner Manufacturing opened its factory in Faribault, and the ride debuted that year at the Minnesota State Fair.

-Founded in 1865, the Faribault Woolen Mills stayed in continuous operation until 2009.
-Reopened in 2011, it is one of few remaining vertical woolen mills in the United States, taking raw wool and producing finished goods.
+Founded in 1865, the Faribault Woolen Mills stayed in operation until 2009.
+Reopened in 2011, it is one of the United States' few remaining vertical woolen mills, taking raw wool and producing finished goods.

 SAGE Electrochromics, a specialized window glass developer and wholly owned subsidiary of Saint-Gobain, is based in Faribault.

 Politics

 Faribault is in Minnesota's 1st congressional district, represented by Brad Finstad, a Republican.
+On the state level, Faribault is in District 19, represented by Republican Representative Keith Allen and Republican Senator John Jasinski.

 Notable institutions

 Education

+Faribault Public Schools, a school district that covers the entire municipality, operates an early childhood center, four elementary schools (one of which is a charter school), a middle school, Faribault High School, the Area Learning Center, and Faribault Education Center, which offers adult education.
+Students come from Faribault and surrounding communities and rural areas.
+The Cannon River STEM School, a K-8 charter school, operated from 2009 to 2025.

 The Minnesota State Academies for the Deaf and for the Blind, including the State Library for the Blind, are in southeastern Faribault, above the Straight River.
 Noyes Hall, a neoclassical building on the campus of Minnesota State Academy for the Deaf, is listed on the National Register of Historic Places.
 The building is named for Jonathon L. Noyes, the school's longtime administrator.

-Shattuck-Saint Mary's is a coeducational boarding school especially noted for its Centers of Excellence program in hockey, winning numerous youth national championships and producing several NHL and Olympic team players.
+Shattuck-Saint Mary's is a coeducational college preparatory boarding school especially noted for its Centers of Excellence program in hockey, winning numerous youth national championships and producing several NHL and Olympic team players.

-South Central Community College (a Minnesota State College and University System institution) has a campus in Faribault.
+South Central Community College, a Minnesota State Colleges and Universities System institution, has a campus in Faribault.

-The Faribault Public Schools operate an early childhood center, four elementary schools (one of which is a charter school), a middle school, Faribault High School, the Area Learning Center, and Faribault Education Center, which offers adult education.
-Students come from Faribault and surrounding communities and rural areas.